 1858 or 1859-date of death unknown

-Joe Carter, son of Susanna and Isaac Carter, was born around 1860.
-According to a 1943 article in The Tennessean, Joe worked at Belle Meade after emancipation as a personal attendant, ushering guests around the property and attending to their needs.
-Carter was working at Belle Meade during the presidential visit by Grover Cleveland in 1887 and was noted to have shaved the President’s face.
+Joseph Carter, son of Susanna and Isaac Carter, was born in 1861.
+He was interviewed in 1943 for an article in The Tennessean.
+In it, he discusses his experiences at Belle Meade.
+As a young adult, Joseph worked at Belle Meade as a personal attendant, ushering guests around the property and attending to their needs.
+Joseph was working at Belle Meade during Grover Cleveland’s presidential visit in 1887 and shaved the President’s face with a razor he kept as a souvenir.
 Around 1896, Carter married Kate Dungey.
 According to the 1890 census, Joe was able to read and write, both he and Kate were working as “house servants,” and lived in the 10th Civil District, just northeast of Belle Meade.
 Eventually, Joe and Kate moved to a log cabin on Charlotte Avenue, where Kate’s father had operated a toll road.
 Joe and Kate had no children.
-Joe died in the Charlotte Avenue cabin on February 27, 1947 and was buried at Mt.
+Joe died in that cabin on February 27, 1947 and was buried at Mt.
 Ararat Cemetery in Nashville.

 Eunice Jackson Marks

-Eunice Jackson, the first daughter of Selene and Billy Jackson, was born on February 8, 1871.
+Eunice Jackson, the first daughter of Selene and General Jackson, was born on February 8, 1871.
 By the age of 9, she was leading a Sunday School class at Belle Meade, using the Bible to teach staff how to read and write.
+Eunice’s health was delicate, and she spent time with her mother travelling to Colorado in the hope that the clear mountain air would help them both.
 She married Albert Marks in 1894 and died at the age of 30 on March 25, 1901.
 Her husband died one year later on June 14, 1902.

 William Harding Jackson

-William Harding Jackson was born in the summer of 1874 and was Selene and Billy’s only son.
-He helped his father, Billy, manage Belle Meade by the 1890s and had extensive knowledge of all the horses and their bloodlines.
+William Harding Jackson was born in the summer of 1874 and was Selene and General Jackson’s only son.
+He helped his father manage Belle Meade by the 1890s and had extensive knowledge of all the horses and their bloodlines.
 He married Annie Davis Richardson in 1897 and they had one son, William Harding Jackson Jr., born in 1901.
-Knowing Belle Meade needed to reinvent, William went on investment trips to Chicago and New York where he contracted typhoid fever and died on July 19, 1903, three months after his father Billy passed away.
+Knowing Belle Meade needed to reinvent, William went on investment trips to Chicago and New York where he contracted typhoid fever and died on July 19, 1903, three months after his father passed away.

 Selene Jackson Elliston

 The youngest of Selene and Billy Jackson’s children was born in August of 1876.
 In 1896, Selene married William Elliston in a surprise ceremony in Nashville.
-By January of 1900, Selene’s husband had shot a man and fled the country.
-As 1900 came to a close, Selene filed for divorce.
-In 1901, without their father Billy’s consent, Selene and her brother took out a second mortgage on Belle Meade for $90,000.
+Both were popular socialites in Nashville society.
+For a time in the late 1890s, all of General Jackson’s children and their spouses were living together at Belle Meade: Selene, Eunice, and William Harding.
+Selene and William had a single son, William.
+In 1901 Selene and her brother refinanced their mortgage on Belle Meade for $90,000.
 Selene died at the age of 37 in 1913.

 William Harding Jackson, Jr.

-In 1903, two year old William Harding Jackson, Jr. was the sole inheritor of Belle Meade.
+In 1903, two-year-old William Harding Jackson, Jr. was the sole inheritor of Belle Meade.
 Both his father and grandfather had passed away within three months of each other.
-Since Belle Meade had been divided up amongst other family members, William Jr. inherited a $90,000 debt, the house and just over 2000 acres.
-William Jr.’s mother, Annie Davis Richardson Jackson and her father, James B. Richardson would hold numerous dispersal sales and sold Belle Meade in 1906.
+Belle Meade, by this point, had been divided up and sold, leaving William Jr. A $90,000 mortgage, the family mansion, and just over 2,000 acres.
+William Jr.’s mother, Annie Davis Richardson Jackson and her father, James B. Richardson would hold numerous dispersal sales to settle the debt, and they finally sold Belle Meade in 1906.